 Sing holiday songs together.
 Email the words to your favorite songs and enjoy singing with others.
 If you play an instrument join in.
 A family holiday concert is a fun way to celebrate.
 Read holiday stories such as The Night Before Christmas, Bear Stays Up for Christmas or The Christmas Star to grandchildren.
 We often purchase holiday poppers and open those at the end of a meal.
 Kids enjoy the activity and the small toys inside the popper.

 Add a tablet or other mobile device to your holiday table and share a meal together.
 Plan the time when you can join your family virtually and share favorite holiday stories.
 Plan the menu so you are sharing some of the same traditional foods.
 Demonstrate how to prepare a favorite traditional recipe or bake holiday cookies during a chat.

-Lillian Tibbles is a grandmother and author of 3 books about Video Chat with Kids.
+Lillian Tibbles PhD is the author of 3 books about Video Chat with Kids.